 People are also living and working in smaller spaces, so they’re looking beyond their own front door to their local community.
 The connection is no longer just with your own residence: it’s with the entire surrounding area and everything that it has to offer.

 Like “luxury”, the word “authenticity” has also been flogged to death and it’s lost all meaning.
 Therefore, the goal now is to create a meaningful experience when you visit a place and provide a solution that feels unique and bespoke, regardless of size.
-We need to be building places that people want to be, that create a sense of belonging and, like a magnet, this sense draws others in.
+We need to be building places where people want to be, that create a sense of belonging and, like a magnet, this sense draws others in.
 Then the social and economic benefits will automatically follow.

 From your 27 years of experience of placemaking in Australia – what learnings can you share with the Irish economy and government when it comes to transforming communities?